COVID-19 Resources for Residents

-PLEASE CLICK ON THE BOLDED HEADLINES FOR MORE INFORMATION ABOUT EACH PROGRAM
+PLEASE CLICK ON THE BOLDED and underlined HEADLINES FOR MORE INFORMATION ABOUT EACH PROGRAM

 If you or a loved one is experiencing domestic violence, please call the Illinois Domestic Violence Hotline for crisis intervention and referrals to emergency housing and support services: (877) 863-6338

 SOCIAL SERVICE RESOURCES

 - Just Shelter

 - Age Options- Senior Services - (708) 383-0258

 The Village of Hanover Park encourages residents, particularly now, to Shop Local.
 In addition to our business directory, we have produced a restaurant guide to show which restaurants and grocery stores are still open and how they are serving customers.
 The dollars you spend in your community are reinvested in your community.
 Please support local businesses.

 The Federal government has announced numerous assistance programs including Economic Impact Payments (tax rebates), delayed tax filing, expanded unemployment benefits, mortgage payment relief and suspended student loan payments.
 Financial Educator Karen Chan will show you how to maximize the benefit you get from these options, based on your individual situation.
 (Sometimes, it could even mean saying, “No, thanks!”)
 Plus, they’ll share best practices for managing bills, debt and savings during a crisis.
 Also check their YouTube Channel for other recordings.

 School District web pages contain information on school return dates, meal service, at home e-learning, and community food assistance, among other things.
 Please use the property search function to find your school districts.